-- Personal watercrafts still under warranty on or after April 15, 1999, or sold in Louisiana.
+- Personal watercrafts (PWCs) and ATVs sold or still under warranty on or after August 15, 1999.

-- Drive train and chassis of a motor home that is used for personal and not commercial uses still under warranty on or after April 15, 1999, or sold in Louisiana.
+- Drive train and chassis of a motor home that is used for personal and not commercial uses still under warranty on or after August 15, 1999, or sold in Louisiana.

 Vehicles not covered under the Lemon Law include:

-- Newly-leased vehicles
+- Newly-leased vehicles.

-- Demonstrator vehicles
+- Demonstrator vehicles.

-- Mobile homes
+- Mobile homes.

 Under the Louisiana Lemon Law, the vehicle's manufacturer or the authorized dealer must either repair or replace the vehicle.